MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 By user-initiated updates, we're referring to when the user goes to **File** > **Account** in an Office app, such as Word, and then chooses **Update Options** > **Update Now**.
 Otherwise, Click-to-Run tries to automatically download and install updates for Microsoft 365 Apps in the background without any prompting from the user.

-## Configure Office 365 ProPlus to use Delivery Optimization
+## Configure Microsoft 365 Apps to use Delivery Optimization

 Delivery Optimization is enabled by default on devices running the Windows 10 Enterprise or Windows 10 Education editions.
 Therefore, there isn't anything additional you need to do for Microsoft 365 Apps to start taking advantage of Delivery Optimization for background updates.